DnyandaDhake/Fitness_Tracker/README.md

 # Fitness_Tracker
 The Fitness Tracker App is an application designed to help users track their fitness activities, calculate calories burned, and get personalized fitness suggestions.
-The app uses machine learning (Random Forest Regressor) to predict calories burned based on user input and provides AI-generated fitness recommendations based on health conditions, gender, and body metrics.
+The app uses machine learning (Random Forest Regressor) to predict calories burned based on user input and provides fitness recommendations based on health conditions, gender, and body metrics.

 **Features**